resources background

 Newly added in May (entered Top-20):

-No new countries entered the Top-20 in May; all twenty positions were held by countries already present in April.
+No new countries entered.
+All twenty positions were held by countries already present in April.

 Removed in May (dropped out of Top-20):

-No countries were removed.
-May represents the first month in the series where all twenty Top-20 country positions are retained from the prior month.
+None.
+May is the first month in the series where all twenty Top-20 country positions carry over from the prior month.

 Biggest UPs (April → May)